LCSB-BioCore/remotesom/README.md

 This will output

-It is adviseable for all data hosts to locally verify that their data is in a good shape to train at least a local SOM before starting the federated training.
+It is advisable for all data hosts to locally verify that their data is in a good shape to train at least a local SOM before starting the federated training.